 Quakers were also early abolitionists.
 In 1758, Quakers in Philadelphia were ordered to stop buying and selling slaves.
 By the 1780s, all Quakers were barred from owning slaves.

 Other famous people who were raised as Quakers or participated in the religion include author James Michener; philanthropist Johns Hopkins; actors Judi Dench and James Dean; musicians Bonnie Raitt and Joan Baez; and John Cadbury, founder of the chocolate business bearing his name.

 Quaker Religion Today

-Today, there are more than 300,000 Quakers around the world, by some estimates, with the highest percentage in Africa.
+Today, there are approximately 400,000 Quakers around the world, by some estimates, with the highest percentage in Africa.

 There are different branches of Quakerism; some have “programmed” worship services that are led by pastors, while others practice “unprogrammed” worship, which is done in silence (those who are inspired can speak) without the guidance of a pastor.